|

 him?
 What would we be letting loose?"

-"We would be saving Haldir," cried Eowyn.
+"We would be saving Haldir," Eowyn cried.

-"Shhhh, shhhhh, melmenya," said Legolas, hugging her
+"Shhhh, shhhhh, melmenya," said Legolas,

-sadly.
+Haldir, sadly.
 He nuzzled Eowyn's hand.

 Valandil opened the door and stepped out into a narrow corridor